merely-useful/py-rse/index.md

 Write `(1+2)` instead of `( 1+2 )`.
 This applies to function calls as well: write `max(a, b)` rather than `max( a, b )`.
-(We will see a related rule when we discussed default parameter values in Section \@ref(style-features).)
+(We will see a related rule when we discuss default parameter values in Section \@ref(style-features).)

 **Always use spaces around comparisons like `>` and `<=`.**